Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 Employment-based Social Security in Finland

-Social security based on employment includes earnings-related unemployment allowance, accident insurance and security against occupational accidents and illnesses.
+Social security based on employment includes earnings-related unemployment allowance, retirement and old-age pensions, accident insurance and security against disability and illnesses.
 Private insurance companies and the Finnish Centre for Pensions deal with matters related to employment-based social security.

 Earnings-related Unemployment Allowance

-The unemployment funds operated by trade unions pay an unemployment allowance for their unemployed members.
-The amount of the allowance is determined by your salary before unemployment and is usually higher than the unemployment allowance provided by KELA.
+Unemployment funds operated by trade unions pay an unemployment allowance for their unemployed members.
+Entrepreneurs can also belong to an unemployment fund.
+The amount of the allowance is determined by your salary/income before unemployment and is usually higher than the unemployment allowance provided by Kela.
 You can receive an earnings-related allowance for about two years.
-The requirement is that you have joined the unemployment fund at least ten months before the termination of your employment and have paid your membership fees.
+The requirements are that you have been a member of the unemployment fund for a specified period before the termination of employment, and that you have paid your membership fees.
 Because of this, you should immediately find out which unemployment fund you can join after finding a job.

 Earnings-related Pensions

-Salaried employees are covered by the occupational pension system, and farmers and entrepreneurs are covered by their own employee pension systems.
-Both pension systems include old-age pension, disability pension, individual early-retirement pension and unemployment pension.
+Salaried employees are covered by the occupational pension system.
+Entrepreneurs and farmers are covered by their own employee pension systems.
+Both systems include old-age pension, disability pension, individual early-retirement pension and unemployment pension.
 Your profession and type of employment define which pension law is applied.